 Dovbysh, I. A. and Tyurnev, V. V., 2009.
 Peculiarities of intelligence optimization of a microstrip filter on folded dual-mode resonators, PIERS 2009 in Moscow Proceedings,

 Gashinova, M. S., Goubina, M. N., Zhang, G., Kolmakov Y. A., Kolmakov, I. A. and Vendik, I. B., 2003.
-High-Tc superconducting planar filter with pseudo--Chebyshev characteristic.
+High-Tc superconducting planar filter with Chebyshev characteristic.
 IEEE Trans, Theory Technol, pp.792–795.

 Hong, J. S. and Lancaster, M. J., 1996.
-Couplings of microstrip square open loop resonators for cross-coupled planar microwave filters.
+Couplings of microstrip square open-loop resonators for cross-coupled planar microwave filters.
 IEEE Trans.
 Microw.
 Theory Technol, pp.34-77

 Hong, J.S. and Lancaster, M. J., 2001.
 Microstrip filters for RF/microwave applications, chap.
 3. New York: John Wiley & Sons, Inc.